 New Hampshire Alternative Teacher Certification

-There are multiple options for earning New Hampshire teacher certification for those who have not attended a traditional teacher preparation program.
+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
 These alternative pathways are similar in scope to the traditional route to teacher licensure in New Hampshire but allow flexibility for meeting the certification requirements based on candidates’ education and career experience.
+If you don’t already have a bachelor’s degree, check out our guide to traditional certification in New Hampshire.
+Continue reading to learn more about alternative certification options in the state.

 Requirements for Alternative Certification